 Asbestos used to be a material so popular that it can be found in a mind-boggling number of places.
 From floors, roof tiles, piping, insulation – the range of its implementation would be a really long one.
 One of the relics of the past that could still contain this material is linoleum, also known as mastic.

-Chances are that there are thousands of dwellings all over the UK which have no had it removed yet.
+Chances are that there are thousands of dwellings all over the UK which have not had it removed yet.
 And the risks involved are really grave, with asbestosis and mesothelioma being the most terrifying ones.
-If you believe you might be in the risk group, read on and learn what do we have in store for you.
+If you believe you might be in the risk group, read on and learn what we can offer you.

 Soon after that, an appropriate legislation banning the use of this material was signed into law.
 While it virtually slashed the use of asbestos to zero in the new buildings, people were not always eager to get rid of potentially toxic elements of their older dwellings.
 And that is very often the case with mastic or linoleum especially that this type of floor covering was legendary for its durability and cost-quality ratio.

 However, these days the time has finally come to put the demons of the past to bed.
 Thankfully there are now specialists who have significant expertise in handling asbestos linoleum so that it is removed according to the best practices.
-Some people claim that it is actually possible and more cost-effective to not bother with hiring professionals as the task can be done with just a small bit of DIY skills.
-That could not be further from the truth.
+And although some people claim that it is actually possible and more cost-effective to not bother with hiring professionals as the task can be done with just a small bit of DIY skills, that could not be further from the truth.